sps9997/StickyNote/README.md

 # StickyNote
-It is my first stickynote project.
+It is my first java stickynote project.